ciselab/CPS_repo_mining/analysis/grbl.md

 ### Message
 Moved comment and block delete handling to be done in protocol.c rather than gcode.c.
 Prevents these from being held in memory.
 Also, fixes bug when comments and block delete character are mixed with g-code.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+New commit throws away characters that are after the last position in buffer.

 ## Commit #8